 The Company provides high-tech precision time and frequency products that are found in both ground-based communication stations and on-board commercial satellites.
 The Company has made a substantial investment in research and development to apply its core technologies to the commercial markets.
 In previous years, the Company experienced accelerated growth in commercial communications revenues.
 However, under current overall market conditions in the telecommunications industry, the revenue growth trend has been interrupted.
-The Company anticipates that this industry will provide an opportunity for substantial future sales growth based on increased capital spending by telecommunication satellites.
+The Company anticipates that this industry will provide an opportunity for substantial future sales growth based on increased capital spending by telecommunication companies and new or replacement orders for commercial communication satellites.